jpastuszek/ensure/README.md

 This library provides `Ensure` trait that is useful for objects with unknown initial state that can be brought to some target state.
 For example a file may or may not exist.
 By implementing `Ensure` we can call `ensure()` to create new file only if it did not exist already.

-Closures returning `TryEnsureResult` that also return closure in `TryEnsureResult::MeetAction` variant automatically implement `Ensure` trait.
+Closures returning `CheckEnsureResult` that also return closure in `CheckEnsureResult::MeetAction` variant automatically implement `Ensure` trait.
 Helper function `ensure` can be used to call `ensure()` on such closure.

 # Example